-- plish predetermined objectives leading to the award of a Degree (Hons). - d) "Course" means a unit of teaching, which encompasses various topics, that typically lasts one semester, is led by one or more faculty and has a fixed set of registered students. - e) "Degree (Hons)" means an academic Degree (Hons) conferred by the University upon those who complete the undergraduate programme successfully. - f) "Regular Students" means students enrolled into the three year programme in the first year. - g) "Academic Year" means constituting of two consecutive (one odd + one even) semesters. - h) "Choice Based Credit System" means providing choice for students to select courses from the prescribed course categories, in the preferred semester complying prerequisites and based on their learning aptitudes. - "Staff Council" means a council comprising Directors, Deans, Heads of the Departments, Controller of Examinations and Registrar and chaired by Vice-Chancellor. - j) "Faculty Advisor" means a member of the faculty who gives advice to students.
+- plish predetermined objectives leading to the award of a Degree (Hons). - d) "Course" means a unit of teaching, which encompasses various topics, that typically lasts one semester, is led by one or more faculty and has a fixed set of registered students. - e) "Degree (Hons)" means an academic Degree (Hons) conferred by the University upon those who complete the undergraduate uccessfully. - f) "Regular Students" means students enrolled into the four year programme (3+1 Year Internship) in the first year. - g) "Academic Year" means constituting of two consecutive (one odd + one even) semesters. - h) "Choice Based Credit System" means providing choice for students to select courses from the prescribed course categories, in the preferred semester complying prerequisites and based on their learning aptitudes. - i) "Staff Council" means a council comprising Directors, Deans, Heads of the Departments, Controller of Examinations and Registrar and chaired by Vice-Chancellor. - j) "Faculty Advisor" means a member of the faculty who gives advice to students.

-- k) "Course Coordinator" means a member of faculty who is responsible for maintaining the quality and consistency of instruction and assessment for a given course or module (group of courses). - "Class Committee" means a committee of particular class or section consisting of course handling faculty of that class and select students of the students. - m) "Programme Coordinator" means a member of faculty who is responsible for program curricular changes, and annual programme assessment activities.
+- k) "Course Coordinator" means a member of faculty who is responsible for maintaining the quality and consistency of instruction and assessment for a given course or module (group of courses). - "Class Committee" means a committee of particular class or section consisting of course handling faculty and students selected by faculty advisor. - m) "Programme Coordinator" means a member of faculty who is responsible for program curricular changes, and annual programme assessment activities.